filamentphp/filament/packages/forms/docs/03-fields/13-builder.md

 <AutoScreenshot name="forms/fields/builder/icons" alt="Builder with block icons in the dropdown" version="3.x" />

-### Enable block icons in header
+### Adding icons to the header of blocks

-By default, items in the builder don't have an icon next to the label.
-You may enable this using the `blockIcons(true)` method:
+By default, blocks in the builder don't have an icon next to the header label, just in the dropdown to add new blocks.
+You may enable this using the `blockIcons()` method:

 ```php
 use Filament\Forms\Components\Builder;